yafeng/DEqMS/README.md

 ```

 ### 4. Summarization and Normalization
-Here we show how to use different functions to summarize peptide data to protein level.
+Choose one of the following functions to summarize peptide data to protein level.
+(Recommend median sweeping method)

  `group_col` is the column number you want to group by, set 2 if genes/proteins are in second column.
 `ref_col`  is the columns where reference samples are.